trustedsec/CS-Situational-Awareness-BOF/README.md

 Thank you to martindube for his contribution of listmods</br>
 Thank you to ajpc500 for their contribution of ldapsearch</br>
 Thank you to Kapn-kaos for their contribution of tasklist and wmi_query</br>
-Thank you to JohnLaTwC for opening issues related to code correctness that prompted a full code review
+Thank you to JohnLaTwC for opening issues related to code correctness that prompted a full code review</br>
+Thank you to sysenter-eip for the fix to a possible crash in internal_printf</br>
+Thank you to m0t for their contribution of get-netsession

 ##### compiler used
 The follow compiler was used.
 This project has not been tested with other compilers.